 - Diastema, which is when there are gaps in between your teeth.

 Technology Used to Create Clear Aligners

 There is a lot of technology involved in getting the fit and size of the aligners correct.
 It all begins at the initial consultation at our office.
-During this visit, your orthodontist will use state-of-the-art imaging technology to capture a 3D rendering of your teeth.
+During this visit, your orthodontist will use state-of-the-art imaging technology to capture a 3D rendering of your teeth – no sticky goo required!.
 Once this image is in the computer, the orthodontist can use it to calculate a treatment plan to get your teeth straight.

 After you approve the final product, the real work begins.
 Your impressions will be 3D printed and sent to a digital treatment facility.
 This is where your aligners will be manufactured after being reviewed by both the production technicians and your orthodontist.
 Specialized computer software creates a series of aligners that you’ll wear until your treatment is finished.

 All in all, it’s a high-tech process that makes it easy for you to see the results you crave.